 But that’s not to say there can’t be some bright spots…

 When I was little, I daydreamed a lot about Ethan using his Clayface powers to be a part- or even full-time member of the Bat-Family, but now I’m older and wiser enough to know better.
 Disregarding how he’d probably upstage Batman 24/7 unless the writers nerfed his powers beyond all recognition, Ethan’s a definite case of With Great Power Comes Great Insanity, and like I discussed back in my review of “The Clayface of Tragedy”, the struggle at the core of his character is whether or not to conform to society and its rules when he’s got the powers of a god.
-An extra-cynical take on it may posit that the whole “lethal revenge on Joker” thing isn’t really his endgame; it’s just his darker impulses testing how much he can get away with.
+An extra-cynical take on it may posit that the whole “lethal revenge on Joker” thing was never really his endgame; it’s just his darker impulses testing how much he can get away with.

 Let’s suppose that by some miracle, Batman had to go stop Mr. Freeze or Bane on the other side of town.
 Ethan kills the Joker without anyone knowing, and hides the body (or maybe, in an extra-charitable mood, just beats Joker half to death and leaves him on the GCPD’s front step).
 Would he really be satisfied with that and never turn into Clayface again?
 I suspect that the answer is no.***

-Not justice.
+No mentions of justice.
 Not even revenge.
 It’s all about what he’s free to do.

 And when Batman insists there are still options?
 Even Ethan knows (believes?) that there’s no way the probation board’s letting him off the hook now.
 There’s only one thing left to do: eliminate witnesses.